notslang/gh-fixed/README.md

 - Make the issue and PR counts show up on the minimized nav-bar
 - Implement a responsive layout using flexbox (removing all those floats in the process)
 - Add an indication of whether anyone you're following has starred the repo you're looking at.
+- Parsing comments that just say "+1" or ":thumbs-up:" and displaying them differently (with less padding and probably as a different color) so they are separate from the rest of the discussion.

 ## how to use